Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Relevant Background on Language Generation

 \begin{definition}[Generatability in the limit, \citealt{kleinberg2024language}] A binary hypothesis class \(\cH \subseteq \{0,1\}^\cX\) satisfying the UUS property is \emph{generatable in the limit} if there exists a generator \(\cG\) such that, for every \(h\in\cH\) and any \emph{enumeration}\footnote{An infinite sequence \(\br{x_t}_{t\ge 1}\) is an enumeration of \(\supp{h}\) if for every \(x\in\supp{h}\) there exists \(t\in\bN\) such that \(x_t=x\).} \(\br{x_t}_{t\ge 1}\) of \(\supp{h}\), there exists \(t^\star\in\bN\) such that \(\cG\br{x_{1:s}}\in\supp{h}\setminus\bc{x_1,\dots,x_s}\) for all \(s\ge t^\star\). \end{definition}

 For any class $\cH$, uniformly generatable $\implies$ non-uniformly generatable $\implies$ generatable in the limit.\looseness=-1

 Next, we describe the \emph{proper} setting of generation, where, borrowing from the PAC learning vocabulary~\citep{shalev2014understanding}, the algorithm is required to output a hypothesis \(\hat{h}_t\in\cH\) at each round \(t\).
-In the terminology of the language generation literature~\citep{kleinberg2025density,mehrotra2025language}, \emph{proper} generation corresponds to \emph{index-based} generation (at least for countable classes), while \emph{improper} generation---often simply called \emph{generation}---corresponds to \emph{element-based} generation.
+In the terminology of the language generation literature~\citep{kleinberg2025density,mehrotra2025language}, \emph{proper} generation corresponds to \emph{index-based} generation (at least for countable classes), while \emph{improper} generation corresponds to \emph{element-based} generation, though in this work we will often simply refer to the latter as \emph{generation}. \looseness=-1

 \begin{definition}[Proper generator, \citealt{kleinberg2025density}] A \emph{proper generator} is a map that takes as input any finite sequence \(x_{1:t} \coloneqq (x_1, \ldots, x_t) \in \mathcal{X}^t\) of any length \(t \in \mathbb{N}\) and outputs a hypothesis \(\hat{h}_t \in \cH\). \end{definition}